meltyourface/blank/posts/Hand-of-Glory/The-Luminous-Crescent-Purification-Ritual/index.md

 ---
 The Purification Ritual of the Luminous Crescent

-Purpose: To cleanse and consecrate objects or areas affected by the malevolent powers of the Hand of Glory and to restore balance by counteracting its energies.
+**Purpose**: To cleanse and consecrate objects or areas affected by the malevolent powers of the Hand of Glory and to restore balance by counteracting its energies.

 Materials required: